SanskritiSaurabh/SanskritiSaurabh/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sanskriti-saurabh/)

 ## Hi there 👋🏻 I'm **Sanskriti**, a Computer Science student
 As a student passionate about Software Engineering and Artifitial Intelligence/Machine Learning, I’m always studying the best software design principles and latest technology to keep up with the ever evolving world of software & AI/ML.
-My dream is to become a Software Engineer at **Apple**.